vipin501/SampleC-/README.md

 # SampleC-
-A sample project in C++.
-Created to become familiar with the process of Github.
+A sample project in C++, created to become familiar with the process of Github.